corysolovewicz/update-calibre-dedrm-plugin/README.md

 # update-calibre-dedrm-plugin
-A shell script to update the calibre DeDRM plugin for MacOS but not before modifying Alf's DeDRM plugin to rip DRM from Library/Rented Books.
+A shell script to update the calibre DeDRM plugin for MacOS but not before modifying Alf's DeDRM plugin to enable ripping of DRM from Library/Rented Books.
+It was tedious to do this everytime there was a new update the the plugin, so I wrote this short shell script.

 # Dependencies
 * [Calibre for MacOS](https://calibre-ebook.com/download_osx)